buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Section 1: A Pattern Language
 -----------------------------

 {% include figure.html url="/images/ch3/c3-s1-p1-1-pattern-tap-collections.png" alt="Pattern Tap > Collections (2008)" description="By drawing upon ‘pattern libraries’ – like Pattern Tap (2008) – for the patterns we need to design, we can save time in the design process by: 1.
-Drawing on tried and tested methods that have been proven to work; and 2. showing clients examples of the types of patterns we propose to use before we spend time building them." %}
+Drawing on tried and tested methods that have been proven to work; and 2.
+Showing clients examples of the types of patterns we propose to use before we spend time building them." %}

 In Chapter 2 I introduced the idea of Design Systems.
-In this chapter I’d like to introduce **the idea of patterns and ‘pattern languages’** as I begin to explore the ‘Components → **Patterns → Pages…**’ part of the interface equation.
+In this chapter I’d like to introduce **the idea of patterns and ‘pattern languages’** as I begin to explore the ‘**Patterns → Pages…**’ part of the interface equation.

 **A pattern language is a system for cataloguing and describing good design practice.** The term was coined in 1977 by the architect, Christopher Alexander (who I’ll return to shortly).
 Essentially pattern languages are used to gather **tried and tested solutions to design problems**, for example, a login pattern that’s been shown to work through thorough testing.